-The slow negative gets the athlete to really focus on their movement and control as they lower themselves.
+The slow negative get the athlete to focus on their movement and control as they lower themselves.
 Many movement faults will be corrected when the athlete decreases his or her speed and hones in on proper positioning.

-In the bottom position, holding the isometric contraction helps the athlete really own difficult positions and they will quickly become more comfortable and be able to move through more range of motion.
+In the bottom position, holding the isometric contraction helps the athlete own difficult positions, and they will quickly become more comfortable and be able to move through more range of motion.

 The squat is a fantastic example of how effective eccentric isometrics can be.
 Many athletes with great mobility still have difficulty demonstrating proper form and full depth with squats.
 Eccentric isometrics will rapidly give a lifter more control during squats, allowing them to squat deeper and with better form.